picklejar76/kujata/README.md

 - Translate FF7 window data (window.bin) to multiple per palette pngs
   - All window icons and colours
   - All text icons and colours
+  - Every asset with it's prefered palette colors in its own separate png

 - TIM and TEX file loaders and converts into per palette pngs